utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 ## Flight Mode Setup

 In the Flight Mode section in QGC, you can assign channels for the flight mode switch, arm switch, and **emergency kill switch**.
 The suggested channel/switch mapping is listed in the table below.
 The flight modes used in this course are 'Stabilized', 'Altitude', and 'Offboard'.
 They are explained in the PX4 documentation "Flying" section.
-Please read this carefully and make sure you understand both the behaviour and the sensors involved.
+Please read this carefully and make sure you understand both the behavior and the sensors involved.

 | Switch Name (Function) | Hardware Switch | Channel |
 |------------------------|-----------------|---------|